 Accident at work rights are protected in the UK, from rules and requirements for employer’s safety protocols to health and safety laws.
 If you’ve been injured at work and you weren’t at fault, as long as you’re legally entitled to make a claim, employees have a right to pursue a claim for compensation.

 There are many ways an employer can cause pain and suffering in the workplace, such as inadequate training, poor working environment or the development of workplace stress.
-You have the right to make a workplace injury claim if you’ve been injured as the result of an accident, which was therefore not your fault.
+You have the right to make a work accident compensation claim, if you’ve been injured as the result of an incident which was not your fault.

 What Happens if My Employer Denies Wrongdoing of the Accident at Work?

 If your employer denies wrongdoing after an accident at work, we recommend litigation, and the case will be taken to court.
 At The Compensation Experts, if we believe in your case, we will work tirelessly to ensure you get the compensation you are entitled to.

 What To Do After An Accident At Work

 Have you had an injury in the workplace?
 We understand that it can be an upsetting and emotional time, but we’re here to help.
 Here’s what to do to support a work accident claim.